![]() |

 Zelu shrank back, digging her nails into her palms.
 Her family knew how popular her book was, but still, they couldn't stop seeing her as the child who fell from the tree and needed help just to go to the bathroom.
 None of them would ever admit it, but Zelu knew that some part of them, all of them, wanted to keep her at home to prevent her from nearly killing herself yet again. (pp.133-134)

-These questions surrounding not only Zelu's decision to work with Hugo, but also the consequences of Zelu's belief that the art she has created exists merely as an instrument to express her will, reach their height when Zelu is invited to speak about Rusted Robots on a popular TV talk show.
+These questions surrounding not only Zelu's decision to work with Hugo, but also the consequences of Zelu's belief that the art she has created exists merely as an instrument to express her will, reach their height when Zelu is invited to speak about her Rusted Robots novel on a popular TV talk show.

 She gestured toward her waist.
 "I'm paraplegic.
 I've often dreamed about removing broken parts and replacing them with new ones like a robot can do.
 The connection is hard to miss."